roman-milk/roman-milk.github.io/herman.md

  We moved to the kitchen and sat down and then Sam said, "I thought long and hard over this and I had just about decided to mind my own business and then Herm told me about a conversation he had with you.
 The one where you told him why you preferred young studs instead of pussy hounds that might just be after you for your money.
 He didn't tell me this until after you and John were over for dinner and gave us your news.

  "I've known John for a little over four years.
 How we hooked up is immaterial, but we have worked together on my porn business the entire time I've known him.
 John has money.
 Not serious money like you" she said to Linda, "but he has a lot.
 What he told me was that when his parents died he ended up with over five million in life insurance and money from a wrongful death suit against the company whose drug impaired driver had killed his parents.
 He didn't go out on a spending spree, but invested a good part of it.
-Report_Story #3